Chevy Avalanche 8.1L big block: adding 110 horsepower and 115 lb-ft at the tires

 Once installed in Davis' Avalanche, Bruce Tucker and the crew at JBA Speed Shop reprogrammed the ECU, then strapped the beast to their Mustang chassis dyno.
 If you're wondering how a 4x4 truck gets tested on a rear-wheel-only chassis dyno, thank the Avalanche's 4x4 on/off switch!
 The stock 8100 uses the same ECU as many LS engines (PN 12200411 and popularly referred to as the 0411), so reprogramming is no mystery.
 JBA updated the fuel trim, spark table, torque management, and the self-learning properties took it from there.
 Not used in Corvettes or Camaros, the truck-only, torque-management function retards timing to protect the transfer case against damage in extreme off-road situations.
 Passenger cars (fortunately) lack this detail.

 The notoriously conservative Mustang chassis dyno delivered the news.
-Jumping off from the stock readings (220 hp at 3,940 rpm and 303 lb-ft at 3,400 rpm), the 51 extra cubes, free-breathing heads, greater cam timing, and hogged-out intake manifold brought 110 hp and 115 lb-ft to the party (330 hp at 4,600 rpm and 418 lb-ft at 4,000 rpm getting to the ground.
+Jumping off from the stock power readings of 220 hp at 3,940 rpm and 303 lb-ft at 3,400 rpm at the rear tires, the 51 extra cubes, free-breathing heads, greater cam timing, and hogged-out intake manifold brought 110 hp and 115 lb-ft to the party, with a resultant 330 hp at 4,600 rpm and 418 lb-ft at 4,000 rpm getting to the ground.
 That's plenty of horsepower and torque for towing in a reliable, streetable package that won't load up on the trail.